The Potato Eaters: Influence of the Hague School

 Van Gogh is often associated in people's minds with the Post-Impressionist movement, but in fact his artistic roots lay much closer to home in the artists of the Hague School such as Anton Mauve and Jozef Israëls.

 In a letter to his brother Theo written mid-June 1884, Vincent remarks:

-Before Vincent painted The Potato Eaters, Israëls had already treated the same subject in his A Peasant Family at the Table and, judging from a comment in a letter to Theo 11 March 1882, Vincent had seen this (or at least a variation of it) and had been inspired to produce his own version of it.
-Compositionally, the two are very similar: in both paintings the composition of the painting is centered by a figure whose back is turned to the viewer.
+Before Vincent painted The Potato Eaters, Israëls had painted a similar subject―A Peasant Family at the Table and, based on a comment in a letter to Theo 11 March 1882, Vincent may have seen this or a variation of it.
+Compositionally, the two have similarities: both paintings show a peasant family at a table, and both have a figure in the center whose back is to the viewer.

-As well as an interest gained by A Peasant Family at the Table, Vincent had an appreciation for a simpler lifestyle.
-Vincent was known to disregard the finer things, once writing in a letter to his brother Theo:

-Van Gogh seemed to emotionally identify with the middle class, although he was from a family who were quite well-off.
-The subject was that of the harsh reality of life in the working class.
-He also simply admired the sustainability of the potato, or aardappel in Dutch.
-Aardappel literally translates to "earth apple," which paints an idea of a simpler, hearty lifestyle.

 Theft

 Thieves stole the early version of The Potato Eaters, the Weaver's Interior, and Dried Sunflowers from the Kröller-Müller Museum in December 1988.
 In April 1989, the thieves returned Weaver's Interior in an attempt to gain a $2.5 million ransom.
 The police recovered the other two on 14 July 1989; no ransom was paid.

 On 14 April 1991, the Vincent van Gogh National Museum was robbed of twenty major paintings including the final version of The Potato Eaters.
 However, the getaway car suffered a blown tire, and the thieves were forced to flee, leaving the paintings behind.
 Thirty-five minutes after the robbery, the paintings were recovered.